 Once you are satisfied with your Route, use the "Add" button to create the new Route.
-To save your Route in your configuration, you must then use the "Store Panel" command which can be found under the "Panels" main menu.
 If you decide that you need to change your Route, use the "Edit" and "Update Route" buttons to modify it.

 The Turnout Lock feature allows you to selectively disable accessory (turnout) commands from cabs and/or locally-wired pushbuttons.
 JMRI disables pushbuttons by sending pushbutton disable commands to the Turnout decoders when the Route is locked, and enables the pushbuttons when the Route is unlocked.
 When locking a Turnout from cab commands, the JMRI program will monitor the Turnout's accessory address and if it detects a change command from a cab, will cancel the command immediately by sending out the opposite command to the Turnout.
 All Turnouts that are being monitored by the JMRI program and are included in the Route will be locked.

 To help you select a series of Turnouts to lock or unlock, a complete Route can be locked or unlocked.
 In the "Edit Route" pane, an optional Lock Control Turnout is available as the last drop down.
 You can use the Lock Control Turnout to enable or disable the Route Lock function from a Panel Turnout icon, a layout turnout or a phantom Turnout.
 A phantom Turnout is a turnout that can be accessed by your cab but doesn't actually exist on your layout.

 For more information on how to set Turnouts to be lockable, see the Turnout Table page.

 Back to the Route Table help page.